-Since this is a small model you can’t compare it to the sound of what you would get from a full size guitar, but it is good for what it is.
+Since this is a small model you can’t compare it to the sound of what you would get from a full-size guitar, but it is good for what it is.
 It stays in tune well once the nylon strings have settled.
-(You need to give nylon stringed guitars a few days to stretch out, so the strings most likely won’t stay in tune for the first week or so, but after that it should be fine).
+(You need to give nylon stringed guitars a few days to stretch out, so the strings most likely won’t stay in tune for the first week or so, but after that, it should be fine).

 Things to watch out for with the CGS102A

-This is an excellent little guitar for children, partly because it holds a tune well and has a nice sound.
+It is an excellent little guitar for children, partly because it holds a tune well and has a nice sound.
 The CGS102A also is a great size and price especially for kids ages around 5 to 8 who are taking lessons.